openbabel/documentation/Introduction/faq.rst

 If you're an academic developer, you certainly should read the previous answer too.
 It takes little work on your part to interface with Open Babel and you get a lot in return.

 But even if you're just an academic user, there's a lot of reasons to contribute.
 Most of us deal with a variety of file formats in our work.
 So it's useful to translate these cleanly.
-If a format isn't currently supported by Open Babel, see question 2.1 above.
+If a format isn't currently supported by Open Babel, see :ref:`above <why no support>`.
 If you find bugs please report them.
 Since it's open source, you can patch the code yourself, recompile and have the problem fixed very quickly.

 If you're inclined to write code, the GPL is an excellent option for the academic.
 You're the original copyright holder, so you can do whatever you want with the code, in addition to selling it.
 But if you've also licensed it under the GPL, no one can distribute it as proprietary (i.e., closed-source) software without your agreement.
 Fellow academics can use it directly, learn from it, improve it and contribute back to you.
 Isn't that why many of us went into science?